School Curriculum - Music

 At Kirkham Grammar School our work is centred on musical contexts and courses that bring together the three elements of listening, composing and performing.

-A-level Music continues to build upon the three elements covered throughout school (appraising, composing and performing) with students undertaking listening work based upon the study of the Western Classical Tradition 1650 - 1910 and a choice of two areas of study.
-A choice of compositional and theoretical options is then coupled with a range of performing opportunities.
+A-level Music continues to build upon the three elements covered throughout GCSE (appraising, composing and performing) with students undertaking listening work based upon the study of the Western Classical Tradition 1650 - 1910 and a choice of two areas of study.
+A selection of compositional and theoretical options is then coupled with a range of performing opportunities.

-There are numerous informal music ensembles in school including a number of rock groups.
+There are numerous informal music ensembles in school including the Soprano Group.

-The school has an annual series of formal concerts, which are held in Summerlee Hall, Year Concerts and a series of monthly lunchtime Coffee Concerts that are held in the Recital Hall.
+The school has an annual series of formal concerts, which are held in Summerlee Hall, as well as Year Concerts and a series of monthly lunchtime Coffee Concerts that are held in the Recital Hall.

-Visits to concerts are organised and members of the Fourth and Fifth Year GCSE groups regularly visit the BBC in Manchester for Meet the Phil sessions.
+Visits to concerts are organised and members of the Fourth and Fifth Year and Sixth Form groups regularly visit the BBC in Manchester for Meet the Phil sessions.